-The very first Earth Day was held in 1970 and over 20 million Americans joined in the celebration.
-Now, in its 49th year, over one billion people in 192 countries are expected to participate in Earth Day activities.
-According to Earth Day Network (EDN), the world’s largest recruiter to the environmental movement, this makes Earth Day the largest civic observance in the world.
+Earth Day was held for the first time in 1970.
+Back then, over 20 million Americans joined in the celebration.
+Now, in its 49th year, over a billion people in 192 countries are expected to participate in Earth Day.
+According to Earth Day Network (EDN), the huge amount of participation makes Earth Day the largest civic holiday in the world.

-The creation of Earth Day gave a voice to environmental issues.
-It is credited with the beginning of the U.S. Environmental Protection Agency and the passage of the Clean Air, Clean Water, and Endangered Species Acts.
+The creation of Earth Day gave a voice to environmental issues and continues today.
+It’s credited with starting the U.S. Environmental Protection Agency, as well as the passage of the Clean Air, Clean Water, and Endangered Species Acts.

 Earth Day 2019 focuses on protecting endangered and threatened species.
-The Protect our Species campaign works to:
+The Protect our Species campaign this year is focusing on:

-- Educate and raise awareness about the accelerating rate of extinction of millions of species and the causes and consequences of this phenomenon.
+- Educating and raising awareness of the accelerating extinction rates for millions of species, and the causes and consequences of this phenomenon.

-- Achieve major policy victories that protect broad groups of species as well as individual species and their habitats.
+- Achieving major policy victories that protect broad groups of species as well as individual species and their habitats.

-- Build and activate a global movement that embraces nature and its values.
+- Building and activating a global movement that embraces the environment and its values.

-- Encourage individual actions such as adopting plant based diet and stopping pesticide and herbicide use.
+- Encouraging individual action, such as adopting a plant based diet and stopping pesticide and herbicide use.

-Earth Day Network is committed to proactively being a part of the solution and has created a variety of Toolkits to support anyone who wants to contribute too.
+The Earth Day Network is committed to being a proactive part of the solution.
+As a result, it created a variety of toolkits to support anyone who wants to contribute too.

-This Earth Day and every day of the year, you can continue to help change the world by simply starting in your own neighborhood.
-Join your friends, family, and neighbors and volunteer with organized educational, civic, or outdoor programs.
-Or, you can even create your own event to help protect our environment for future generations.
+This Earth Day and every day of the year, everyone can change the world by simply starting in one’s own neighborhood.
+Join friends, family, and neighbors together, then volunteer with organized educational, civic, or outdoor programs.
+You can also create your own event to help protect the environment for future generations.
 Ready to begin?
-Here are 9 simple ways you can take action on Earth Day or any day of the year.
+Here are 9 simple ways anyone can take action on Earth Day or any day of the year.

 1. VOLUNTEER AT AN EARTH DAY EVENT.

 Let Earth Day be the starting point for year-round volunteering!
-Events are held throughout the year.
-Check with your local parks, schools, city government, churches, and civic groups.
-The Forest Park Conservancy in Portland, Oregon, schedules weekly events to restore native habitats and maintain trails.
+To get started, check with your local parks, schools, city government, churches, and civic groups.
+The Forest Park Conservancy in Portland, Oregon, for example, schedules weekly events to restore native habitats and maintain trails.
 Volunteers are an important part of their trail maintenance and improvement projects.
 The Forest Park Conservancy welcomes folks to sign up to volunteer.
 “We encourage everyone in Portland to think about protecting the environment every day of the year,” says Renee Myers, FPC Executive Director.
 Together, we can ensure amazing places like Forest Park are healthy for future generations.”

 2. PLANT A TREE.

 In anticipation of the Earth Day’s 50th anniversary, EDN wants to plant 7.8 billion trees by 2020!
-Contact your local arboretum, park district, school, city government, or nonprofits like the Arbor Day Foundation, ACTrees and American Forests to see where you can volunteer to plant trees.
-Or, plant some in your own backyard!
+Contact your local arboretum, park district, school, city hall, or nonprofits such as the Arbor Day Foundation, ACTrees and American Forests.
+Furthermore, plant some in your own backyard!
 Register your event with EDN.
-You can also contact your local officials and use social media to urge others to plant trees in your city.
+You can also contact local officials and use social media to urge others to plant trees in your city.

-4. STOP OR REDUCE USE OF DISPOSABLE PLASTICS.
+3. STOP OR REDUCE USE OF DISPOSABLE PLASTICS

-Get your friends together and collect plastic, metal, glass, and old electronics.
-Electronic materials can be taken to an e-waste recycling facility to make sure they are properly handled and safely recycled.
-According to EDN, the United States produces up to 50 million tons of e-waste.
-Only 20-25% is recycled safely and responsibly.
-The other 75% ends up in landfills.
-You can also donate no-longer-used wireless phones and accessories in any condition from any service provider to HopeLine® from Verizon.
-Verizon donates wireless phones to local domestic violence shelters and non-profit organizations and agencies for use by victims and survivors.
-These phones serve as a vital link to support services and provide a safe line of communication to family, loved ones, and employers.
+Get your friends together in order to collect plastic, metal, glass, and old electronics.
+Take electronic materials to an e-waste recycling facility to make sure they’re properly handled and recycled.
+According to EDN, the United States produces up to 50 million tons of e-waste, yet only 20-25% is recycled safely.
+This, means the other 75% ends up in landfills.
+In addition, consider donating old wireless phones and accessories in any condition, from any service provider, to HopeLine® from Verizon.
+Verizon donates wireless phones to local shelters and non-profit organizations for use by victims and survivors.
+These phones not only serve as a vital link to support services, they also provide safe communication to family, friends, and employers.

-According to EDN, each year over 100,000 marine animals and one million birds die from ingesting and choking on plastic.
-Eliminate unnecessary plastic from your life and start using reusable water bottles, travel mugs, and grocery bags.
-Use social media to encourage others to join you!
+Each year over 100,000 marine animals and a million birds die from ingesting and choking on plastic.
+Eliminate unnecessary plastic from your life.
+To do this, start using reusable water bottles, travel mugs, and grocery bags.
+Furthermore, use social media to encourage others.

 Over one billion people in 192 countries are expected to participate in Earth Day activities, making it the largest civic observance in the world.